-On January 9, 2018, the Program on Extremism hosted Thomas Brzozowski, Counsel for Domestic Terrorism in the Department of Justice National Security Division (DOJ-NSD), for a discussion of the United States government's current efforts to combat domestic extremist groups (including far-right and left-wing extremists, sovereign citizens, neo-Nazis and white nationalists).
+On January 9, 2018, the Program on Extremism hosted Thomas Brzozowski, Counsel for Domestic Terrorism in the Department of Justice National Security Division (DOJ-NSD), for a discussion of the United States government's current efforts to combat domestic extremist groups (including far-right and left-wing extremists, sovereign citizens, neo-Nazis, and white nationalists).

 Following Mr. Brzozowski's remarks, the floor opened to a question and answer session, moderated by PBS NewsHour Foreign Affairs and Defense Producer P.J.
 Tobia.
-This discussion covered several recent DOJ activities towards countering domestic terrorist groups, including the investigation into incidents in Charlottesville, Virginia during a rally held by far-right extremists.
+This discussion covered several recent DOJ activities toward countering domestic terrorist groups, including the investigation into incidents in Charlottesville, Virginia during a rally held by far-right extremists.